Benefit Charge FAQs

 Why does Puget Sound Fire use the benefit charge funding method?

 The benefit charge provides a stable funding method to secure operating funds for the Regional Fire Authority that result in predictable revenues.
-A property tax only system only takes into consideration the value of the property and not the benefits provided by the Regional Fire Authority to specific types of property.
+A property tax system alone, only takes into consideration the value of the property and not the benefits provided by the Regional Fire Authority to specific types of property.